Transition from Haemodialysis to Peritoneal Dialysis in an ESRD Patient | Case study

 The nephrology and renal transplantation experts’ team from PACE Hospitals successfully performed peritoneal dialysis catheter insertion in a 68-year- old adult male patient with chronic kidney disease, stage-V (End stage renal disease).

-A 68- year-old adult male with chronic kidney disease stage-V, on haemodialysis (procedure of cleaning blood using dialysis machine and a special filter called dialyzer) was referred to PACE Hospitals, Hyderabad for peritoneal dialysis catheter insertion (A treatment procedure that filters blood inside the body using the lining of the abdomen).
+A 68-year-old adult male (BMI 21.8 kg/m²) with chronic kidney disease (CKD) stage V, undergoing maintenance haemodialysis (a procedure that cleans the blood using a dialysis machine and a special filter called a dialyzer), was referred to PACE Hospitals, Hyderabad, for peritoneal dialysis catheter insertion.

-Upon profound examination, it was realized that the patient is a known case of chronic kidney disease stage-V (end stage chronic kidney disease) along with other co-morbidities like diabetes mellitus type II, hypertension, and coronary artery disease.
+Upon profound examination, it was realized that the patient is a known case of chronic kidney disease stage-V (end-stage chronic kidney disease) along with other co-morbidities like diabetes mellitus type II, hypertension, and coronary artery disease.
 The patient has been on haemodialysis as a complementary treatment method of renal replacement therapy (kidney transplantation).
-Delving more about his dialysis plan, it is understood that he has been subjected to haemodialysis weekly once through internal jugular vein permcath, at a hospital facility.
+Delving more into his dialysis plan, it is understood that he has been subjected to haemodialysis weekly once through an internal jugular vein permcath, at a hospital facility specializing in renal care, similar to centers known for Chronic Kidney Cancer Treatment in Hyderabad, India.

 After considering the patient related health determinants, and lifestyle, Consultant Nephrologist and Renal Transplant Physician, Dr. A Kishore Kumar, Senior Consultant Urologist & Renal Transplant Surgeon, Dr. Vishwambhar Nath, Consultant Laparoscopic Urologists, Dr. Abhik Debnath and Dr. K Ravichandra from PACE Hospitals have ascertained to switch the patient from haemodialysis-hospital facility to peritoneal dialysis by catheter insertion.